HomeSeer/Plugin-SDK/.github/ISSUE_TEMPLATE/support-inquiry.md

 - HomeSeer Version: [v4.0.0.30]
 - PluginSDK Version: [v1.0.6.0]

-**Describe the bug**
+**Describe the issue you are encountering**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is to the best of your ability.

 **Steps to Reproduce**
 Steps to reproduce the behavior: